Hey Kids (Start Here)

 “Get out of my office,” Hermann says.

 “Have you been sleeping?”
-Newton asks, his eyes narrowed.
+Newton asks.

-“Out,” Hermann snaps, pointing at the door.
+“OUT.”
+Hermann points at the door.

 “I’m sure I can arrange as much if you’ll kindly avoid impaling yourself with your own sample,” Hermann hisses.

-He does not see Newton all day.
+He doesn’t see Newton all day.

-He’s very nearly got it.
+And he’s very nearly got it.

 He can think of several somethings that would be only too happy to oblige.